Physical, Personal and Social Learning

 Specific level descriptions for AusVELS English are integrated with the AusVELS curriculum, i.e., see http://ausvels.vcaa.vic.edu.au/English/Curriculum/F-10.

 For more advice in regard to curriculum provision and students with disabilities, please see the AusVELS Students with Disabilities Guidelines (PDF).
 Additional advice and support is also available from the DEECD Abilities Based Learning and Education Support (ABLES) website.

 Many students in Australian schools are learners of English as an additional language (EAL).
 Learners of EAL are students whose first language is a language other than Standard Australian English and who require additional support to assist them to develop English language proficiency.
-While many EAL learners do well in school, there is a significant group of these learners who leave school without achieving their potential.
+While many EAL learners do well in school, a significant group of these learners leave school without achieving their potential.